rudderlabs/rudderstack-docs/destinations/advertising/fb_custom_audience.md

 ```

 {% hint style="info" %}
-Similarly, you can use `remove` in order to remove users from a particular custom audience without creating a session.
+Similarly, you can use `remove` to remove users from a particular custom audience without creating a session.
 {% endhint %}

 {% hint style="warning" %}
 The event payload must include `add` or `remove` .
-Otherwise, the user data won’t be transformed and sent to Custom Audience.
+Otherwise, the user data won’t be transformed and sent to Facebook Custom Audience.
 {% endhint %}

 ### FAQs